joshho77/SQL_Project/README.md

-# SQL Project | Transforming and Analyzing Data with PostgreSQL
+# Josh Ho - SQL Project | Transforming and Analyzing Data with PostgreSQL

 ## Project Goals
 1. Efficiently and concisely clean and transform raw data for loading into a Postgres database